Umnumzaan: Name

+Usage

+The Umnumzaan was designed to meet the needs of operators seeking a heavy-duty folder capable of handling heavy use and even abuse.

 Design

+Blade

+The Umnumzaan blade pivot is implemented with a pivot screw and pin, and is supported by perforated phosphor bronze thrust washers.

+The functions of the perforations are to reduce friction due to a reduction in surface area relative to that of a solid washer, and to increase the duration of use between cleanings by housing lubricant in the perforations.

+Over the life of the Umnumzaan, the pivot and washers have been incrementally modified.

+While not made at any specific point of revision, like other Chris Reeve Knives that had used CPM-S30V stainless blade steel, the Umnumzaan saw a blade steel phase to CPM-S35VN.

+While similar to S30V, S35VN is an incremental improvement in which Vanadium is used to make sharpening easier and increase toughness and Niobium to increase toughness and further refine uniform grain formation.

+Rockwell Hardness is still at 58-59 HRC and edge retention is not much different from S30V.
+This change was made progressively as S30V blade supply was exhausted.

+Integral lock

 The Umnumzaan implements a version of the Chris Reeve Integral Lock.

 The original Integral Lock (sometimes referred to as the “frame lock” or“titanium frame lock”) developed by Reeve in 1987, was first implemented in the Sebenza folding pocket knife.
 This lock employs a titanium lock bar, milled out of the knife's handle material.

 At lock up, the titanium lock bar comes in direct contact with the back of the blade, thus locking the blade in the open position.
-The Umnumzaan Integral Lock utilizes a ceramic ball that serves two functionsthe ball acts as the interface between the blade locking surface and the integral locking arm as the knife assumes the open position.
+The Umnumzaan Integral Lock utilizes a ceramic ball that serves two functions.

+The ball acts as the interface between the blade locking surface and the integral locking arm as the knife assumes the open position.

 The ball also mates with a detent in the blade in the closed position to secure the blade from opening accidentally.

-The Umnumzaan blade pivot is implemented with a pivot screw and pin, and is supported by perforated phosphor bronze thrust washers.
-The functions of the perforations are to reduce friction due to a reduction in surface area relative to that of a solid washer, and to increase the duration of use between cleanings by housing lubricant in the perforations.
-Over the life of the Umnumzaan, the pivot and washers have been incrementally modified.
+Thumb lug

 The thumb lug on the Umnumzaan is used for opening the knife blade, as well as serving as the stop pin that contacts the titanium handle slabs upon lockup.

 Around each lug is a polyurethane o-ring that acts as a shock absorber to cushion the shock of opening, and reduce the audible noise of opening.

 The use of the shock absorber concept was pioneered by knife designers Grant and Gavin Hawk, and is being implemented in the Umnumzaan with their consent.